wanhaozhou/ADA-Project/README.md

 We formulate the problem as follows:

 - We design the following features.
 Detailed mathematical formulas and explanations are included in the report.
-	- reviewers features:
+	- Reviewer Features:
-		- Review Text Similarity
+		- Review Text Similarity (RTS)
-		- Maximal Number of Reviews Per Day
+		- Maximal Number of Reviews Per Day (MNR)
-		- Review Interval
+		- Review Interval (RI)
-		- First Reviewer Frequency
+		- First Reviewer Frequency (FRF)
-	- reviews features:
+	- Review Features:
-		- Review Repetition
+		- Review Repetition (RR)
-		- Rating Bias
+		- Rating Bias (RB)
-		- Extreme Rating
+		- Extreme Rating (ER)
-		- Early Post
+		- Early Post (EP)
-- We utilize the K-means and Gaussian Mixture Model  cluster reviewers and reviews.
+- We utilize the K-means and Gaussian Mixture Model to cluster reviewers and reviews.

 # Contributions of group members: